MichaelSchneeberger/rxbp/README.md

 ============================

-An extension to the [RxPY](https://github.com/ReactiveX/RxPY) python library, that integrates back-pressure into observables (called `Flowable`)
+An extension to the [RxPY](https://github.com/ReactiveX/RxPY) python library, that integrates back-pressure into the *Observable* pattern in form of *Flowables*.

-The *rxbackpressure* library is inspired by [Monix](https://github.com/monix/monix), and has still an experimental status.
+The *rxbackpressure* library is inspired by [Monix](https://github.com/monix/monix), and **has still an experimental status**.

 Installation
 ------------

-rxbp v3.x runs on Python 3.6 or above.
+rxbp v3.x runs on Python 3.7 or above.
 To install rxbp alpha version:

 ```
 pip3 install --pre rxbp